MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 Functions can define parameters which can be passed to the function at the time of invocation.
 The input parameters are defined in the function definition.
 The number of parameters passed into the function at invocation should exactly match the number of parameters defined for this function.
 Defining input parameters are optional and the defined parameters can be used within the Output properties to return a value.
 For more information, see the [output properties](Functions.md#output-properties).

-Input parameters section has 3 parts
+The input parameters section has 3 parts

 #### 1. Parameter Name
-   A name with which the parameter can be referenced
+   A name with which the parameter can be referenced.

 #### 2. Data Type
    Every input parameter should have a type associated to it.
 Specifying the type converts the value of that parameter to the corresponding type.
 Currently functions support all the primitive types such as Boolean, DateTime, Double, Integer and String.